-We will retain low level concerns information until the person is no longer employed by the school.
+We will retain low level concerns information for a period of until the person is no longer employed by the school.

-17.3 Supply staff
+13.6 Supply staff

 Although the school does not directly employ supply teachers, we will ensure that any concerns or allegations against supply teachers are handled properly.
 We will never cease to use a supply teacher for safeguarding reasons without finding out the facts and liaising with the Local Authority Designated Officer to reach a suitable outcome.